 Recent Update: Gliese 667C e and f are now considered unconfirmed exoplanets after the work of Feroz & Hobson (2014) and Robertson & Mahadevan (2014).
 Therefore, the red-dwarf star Gliese 667C probably has just one potentially habitable world, Gliese 667C c, and not three as previously believed.

 Follow the Planetary Habitability Laboratory on Twitter for Updates

 Click image for more details, or click here for larger version.

 These are artistic representations of all the planets around other stars (exoplanets) with any potential to support surface life as we know it.
-Most of them are larger than Earth and we are less certain about their composition and habitability.
+Most of them are larger than Earth and we are not certain about their composition and habitability.
 They are ranked here from closest to farthest from Earth.
-This selection of worlds is also subject to change as new interpretations or astronomical observations are made.
+This selection of objects of interest is subject to change as new interpretations or astronomical observations are made.
 Earth, Mars, Jupiter, and Neptune are shown for scale on the right.
-Gliese 581 d and g (red crossed planets) were recently proven to be stellar artifacts and not real planet signals.

 Distribution of Potentially Habitable Exoplanets

 Featured Video: Space Experts Discuss the Search for Life in the Universe at NASA